romanejaquez/enginebuilder/README.md

 A fun and cool Flutter Web App for building a tank engine!

+### Features:
+- Creating an engine using 6 easy steps:
+  - Select the color
+  - Select the wheel type
+  - Select the whistle type
+  - Select the chimney type
+  - Add a name and a number
+  - Select the face

+- Exporting built engine as PNG
+- Delete Engine (TBD)
+- Save Engine (TBD)
+- Load Existing Engine (TBD)

+All assets were created by myself.
+This app was built for my son who loves steam engines and is a big fan of Thomas the Tank Engine series (me too!).

+You can follow me on [Twitter](https://twitter.com/drcoderz) and stay tuned for more cool Flutter apps coming my way!
+Thanks

 ## Getting Started

 This project is a starting point for a Flutter application.